 Jay finally moved to Mumbai in 2004, hoping to become an actor.
 With his fluent Hindi and Western look he soon landed roles in a number of TV shows, films, and commercials.
 His profession allowed him to be on the road again, this time from the humid, lush, palm-dotted southern states to the frigid mountain towns of Nepal; the ancient, war-ravaged forts of Rajasthan to the unending paddy fields of West Bengal.

 These journeys continued as Jay shifted his focus to film production and later advertising.
-They gradually transformed into the photography trips he now facilitates for others, and is addicted to himself.
+These gradually transformed into the full-time travel, guiding and photography he is addicted to.

-His current project '...so I asked them to smile' originated towards the end of 2013 in Bikaner, Rajasthan, while on one of these adventures.
-The project has grown to also feature Nepal and Australia, and is expanding further in the coming days.
+His current project ...so I asked them to smile originated towards the end of 2013 in Bikaner, Rajasthan, while on one of these adventures.
+The project has grown to also feature China, Kenya, Nepal and Australia, and will expand further in the coming months.

 Jay brings to his work a unique charm and an eye for hidden beauty.
 Through the easy rapport he builds with his subjects, he creates unforgettable images that transport one to the heart of India and its people.